indianakernick/EnTT-Pacman/README.md

 ## What is this?

 When I first found EnTT, I wondered "How do I make a game with this?".
 An example would have been really helpful at that time.
 I couldn't find one.
 I learnt how to make games with EnTT by making games with EnTT.
 This took quite a long time.
-This project is for people how are just starting out with ECS and not too sure how use it.
+This project is for people who are just starting out with EnTT and not too sure how use it.

 As of writing this, the project is incomplete.
 The game is sort of playable at the moment so you can still clone the source and build it.
 I like to think the code is clean and easy to follow.
 After the game is functionally complete, I plan to spend a lot of time refactoring, adding comments and simplifying the code.
-I will also write a tour and put it in this `README.md` to that outlines how the parts come together to make a game.
+I will also write a tour and put it in this `README.md` that outlines how the parts come together to make a game.

 This is a tutorial on how to use an ECS framework (EnTT in particular) to make a game.